dafnifacility/dafni-example-models/sweep-example--fibonacci-model/README.md

 This is an example model.
 Here you should describe what the model does.

-This particular model generates a Fibonacci sequence and saves it to a file in such a way to allow this Model to function with Sweep steps. e.g.:
+This particular model generates a Fibonacci sequence and saves it to a file. e.g.:

 ```
 [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...]
 ```

+The model has been modified slightly when compared with the simple fibonacci model to allow this Model to function with Sweep steps

 You can set three inputs: